albe/node-event-storage/README.md

 This means a couple of things:

   - no write-ahead log or transaction log required - the storage itself is the transaction log!
-  - therefore writes are as fast as they can get, but you only can have a single writer
+  - therefore writes are as fast as they can get, but you only can have a single writer (without implementing complex distributed log with RAFT or Paxos)
-  - durability comes for free if write caches are avoided
+  - durability comes for free (in complexity) if write caches are avoided
   - reads and writes can happen lock-free, reads don't block writes and are always consistent (natural MVCC)
   - indexes are append-only and hence gain the same benefits
   - since only sequential reading is needed, indexes are simple file position lists - no fancy B+-Tree/fractal tree required